 That’s the problem.
-People around the world must question why is the US treating Canadians that way?
+People around the world must question why is the US treating Canadians this way?
 How can we trust the US if that’s the way they treat their “brothers”?

 In beautiful city of Amsterdam Netherlands I ask a shopkeeper to send me a box of those fine cigars that he was selling “Where you would like them sent?” he asked.
 Canada, I said.
 He thought for a moment and said we don’t send anything to AMERICA.
 I assume he was referring to the United States.
 “No you got it wrong, CANADA I said.”
 “It’s all the same to me.”

 I NEVER DID GET MY STOGIES.

 So doing some research on my upcoming book, and we all know, one door opens another, and then another.
 It was taking me down a dark alley of the shady, behind the scenes dealings with our “brothers” to the south.
 Maybe Trump would chalk it up to “That’s only Business.”
 Eh!

 Americans through the years have very subtly steered and pushed Canadians in a direction of their choosing.
 Like I said, we all have seen changes in our world and it’s mostly in the US favor.
 The funny thing is, when Donald Trump says to his followers, “Canadians are taking full advantage of the United States of America “Hospitality” That’s totally, false.

 The US President with his threats is a wake-up call, that all Canadians need to hear or we could just consider the #2 option.

 #2 OPTION, Canada the 51st State of America.

 In order to write the “Untold Story” book with as much accuracy as possible, I had to go back at least 70 years in history.
 Times were different then, the mood on both sides of the boarder was different.
 Like I wrote in one of my other posts, crossing the border from either side was an inconvenience at best.
 So yeah, things have changed.